sikopet/blog/posts/kubernetes.md

 Objects

-* everything in Kubernetes is represented by a RESTful resource
+* everything in Kubernetes is represented by a RESTful resource - [Kubernetes] object
-* these resources are called Kubernetes objects
 * each object exists at a unique HTTP path, e.g. `https://your-k8s.com/api/v1/namespaces/default/pods/my-pod`
 * the `kubectl` makes requests to these URLs to access the objects